minvws/nl-kat-mula/docs/design.md

 Within the scheduler project you'll be able to extend the functionality with your own procedures.
-The most likely customization you'll make will be the directives of populating the queue, and ranking tasks.
+The most likely customization you'll make will be the directives of populating the queue and ranking tasks.

 Examples on how to extend the classes can be found in their respective folders.
 The files are named `boefje.py` that are a specific KAT implementations.